Exa-Networks/exabgp/README.md

 It is routinely used to improve service resilience and provide protection against network or service failures.
 For example, thanks to the `healthcheck` backend included, anycasted DNS service failures can be detected and handled [gracefully](http://blog.iweb-hosting.co.uk/blog/2012/01/27/using-bgp-to-serve-high-availability-dns/).
 To help you get started, [Vincent Bernat](https://github.com/vincentbernat) put forward a full lab [explaining](https://vincent.bernat.ch/en/blog/2013-exabgp-highavailability)  how to best use this feature.

-Also, [alone](http://perso.nautile.fr/prez/fgabut-flowspec-frnog-final.pdf) or in conjunction with [fastnetmon](https://github.com/pavel-odintsov/fastnetmon), it provides network operators a cost effective DDOS protection solution.
+Also, [alone](http://perso.nautile.fr/prez/fgabut-flowspec-frnog-final.pdf) or in conjunction with [FastNetMon](https://github.com/pavel-odintsov/fastnetmon) or [WanGuard](https://www.andrisoft.com/software/wanguard), it provides network operators a cost effective DDOS protection solution.

 But it is not its only strength, thanks to modern routers' flow balancing, ExaBGP can also be used to save you money on [load balancers](https://bits.shutterstock.com/2014/05/22/stop-buying-load-balancers-and-start-controlling-your-traffic-flow-with-software/).
 Other uses include keeping an eye on network changes done by [RIPE](https://labs.ripe.net/Members/wouter_miltenburg/researching-next-generation-ris-route-collectors) or by other networks with [GIXLG](https://github.com/dpiekacz/gixlg/wiki/GIXLG-wiki).